 In 2012 Blanchett returned to the character Galadriel yet again, this time for a new Jackson-directed series, The Hobbit.
 The franchise is a trilogy based on another work from Tolkien published years before The Lord of the Rings that features the same world.
 Thus The Hobbit's cast includes many of the same actors from The Lord of the Rings screen outings.
 The series' first film, An Unexpected Journey, was released in December 2012, and its second and third parts, The Desolation of Smaug and There and Back Again, hit theaters in 2013 and 2014, respectively.
 Blanchett was featured in each installment.

 Oscar for 'Blue Jasmine'

 Blanchett won another Oscar in 2014, this time for Best Actress, for her enthralling, not-to-be-missed performance as a delusional New York socialite in Woody Allen's Blue Jasmine (2013).
 She starred in the film alongside Sally Hawkins, Alec Baldwin and Annie McNamara.
 Blanchett again showcased her extraordinary skills as a thespian, presenting a character inhabiting an artificial world of social prestige and glamour in an attempt to escape her past.

-After having co-starred in 2014's WWII drama The Monuments Men and the animated feature How to Train Your Dragon 2, Blanchett once again inhabited an iconic role, this time as the wicked stepmother in Disney's 2015 non-animated film adaptation of the fairy tale Cinderella, directed by Kenneth Branagh.
+After having co-starred in 2014's WWII drama The Monuments Men and the animated feature How to Train Your Dragon 2, Blanchett once again inhabited an iconic role, this time as the wicked stepmother in Disney's 2015 non-animated film adaptation of Cinderella, directed by Kenneth Branagh.
 Later that year she portrayed 60 Minutes producer Mary Mapes in James Vanderbilt's Truth, co-starring Robert Redford as Dan Rather.
 The film explores the news program's investigation into President George W. Bush's military service and the resulting fallout after a questionable on-air report.